MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 * Automation using Azure Resource Manager templates, Automation runbooks, Azure Logic Apps, Azure CLI and PowerShell, etc.

 * Agile and DevOps practices to evolve how you deliver monitoring as a service.
-This is fundamental to your monitoring program in order to monitor at scale, and ability to change and adapt quickly.  that includes monitoring code comprised of resource manager templates, scripts, etc.
+This is fundamental to your monitoring program in order to monitor at scale, and ability to change and adapt quickly.
+It should include monitoring code